 1. Add your butter to a small bowl.
 Set aside.

 2. Whisk together your almond milk and cornstarch in a small non-reactive pot, until all lumps are gone.
-Then, add the rest of your ingredients and cook, over medium until mixture comes to a simmer.
+Then, add the rest of your ingredients, except butter, and cook over medium until mixture comes to a simmer.
 Stir frequently.